CBID2/Blog-posts/clc7q5wd500q9lmnv6iho7bh8.md

 * Send their websites to other members for feedback on their website’s accessibility

-Since open source projects are a whole new world for me, I decided to KISS (Keep It Simple Stupid) and use my newfound knowledge of Markdown to revise any grammatical errors in the repositories.
+Open source projects were still new to me, so I decided to do the KISS method (Keep It Simple Stupid) and use my newfound knowledge of Markdown to revise any grammatical errors in the repositories.
 While I was scrolling through the Resources repo, I noticed that the “Youtube videos (from channels without an accessibility focus)” category were empty, so I raised an issue about this (for coding newbies, it’s basically a fancy developer term for writing a message to a team member.) to one of the main leaders on this repo, created and sent them a Google Doc that contains links for my chosen YouTube videos for their feedback.
 They loved what I suggested, so I added the links in my Pull Request, and viola:

 ![screenshot of my contribution](https://cdn.hashnode.com/res/hashnode/image/upload/v1672204933838/56c580d7-73fb-4371-b1da-ee23d08f37b9.png align="center")

 *It looks so beautiful that I could cry! 🥲*

-Ever since I contributed to Accesibleforall’s repo, I find that I improved on the following skills:
+Through this experience, I find that I improved on the following skills:

 * Critically analyzing repositories